Course Syllabus

 Week 6

-Th: Spectrum allocation and VNA show and tell; slides
+Th: Spectrum allocation and VNA show and tell Links to an external site.; slides Download slides

 F: Communicating music.
-Music notation, player piano, records, CDs, MP3+; slides
+Music notation, player piano, records, CDs, MP3+ Links to an external site.; slides Download slides

 Reading: Chapter 3